serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 }
 ```

-Now run the project, press the button that appears in the top of the screen and you'll see an error.
+Now run the project, press the button that appears at the top of the screen and you'll see an error.

 ```
 Terminating app due to uncaught exception 'NSInvalidArgumentException',
 reason: 'presentingViewController must be set.'
 ```

-The Google Sign In singleton has a property `presentingViewController` that must refer the view controller that will present the sign in screen.
+The Google Sign In singleton has the property `presentingViewController` that must refer to the view controller that will present the sign-in screen.
 To fix this, some changes must be done in our `SceneDelegate`.

 ```swift
 import UIKit